scriptrdotio/howto/whatis/whatis_scriptr.md

 - Leverage our **bridges** to subscribe to remote topics and queues (mqtt, amqp, websockets, Azure IoT hub, AWS, Everyware, etc.)
 - Leverage our [connectors](https://github.com/scriptrdotio?tab=repositories)

+## Do I need to write my application from scratch?

+No, a major component of scriptr.io is its market of vertical applications.
+We offer many [domain-oriented applications](https://github.com/scriptrdotio) (smart-water, smart-farming, asset monitoring, etc.) that you can customize and/or extend to your own requirements.

 [Back to the how to list](https://github.com/scriptrdotio/howto/blob/master/README.md)